How to Get an International Driver’s License in Australia

 Technically, you can drive in Australia with your home country license if you’re a temporary visitor.
 The time length for “temporary” can vary with each state.

 For instance, Queensland may have different time lengths than New South Wales, and so on.
-So, A good rule of thumb to follow is this: If you plan to stay in Australia for more than three months, get an international driver’s license or apply for a local license.
+So, a good rule of thumb to follow is this: If you plan to stay in Australia for more than three months, get an international driver’s license or apply for a local license.

 Lastly, if you’re coming from a country that issues driver’s licenses in a language other than English, you must have a notarized English translation of the license and carry it with you at all times.
 Or, you can just get an international driver’s license while in your home country.